Good quality sleep is by far the most underrated aspect of health.

 For example say you normally only sleep 6 hours, even if you wake up after 6 hours, force yourself to stay in bed for an extra half and hour before getting up.
 Even if you’re not a sleep, stay in bed.
-Don’t go on your phone and just lie there and chil.
-If necessary try a mediation tape, like Calm or Headspace.
+Don’t go on your phone and just lie there and chill.
+If necessary try meditation to help you relax, something like Calm or Headspace.

 You need at least 7 hours (ideally 8) to get the full health benefits of a good nights sleep.